Deakin University logo

 Why would I use self and peer assessment ?

 Self and peer assessment are critical to the development of evaluative judgement (Tai et al, 2018).
 Evaluative judgement is particularly dependent on authentic tasks and activities that ask learners to review and assess their own work and the work of others, against a set of standards or criteria.
 Guiding students to successfully reconcile feedback from different sources (such as their teachers, their peers, a workplace supervisor or a mentor) provides powerful learning opportunities.
-Apart from that valuable outcome, self and peer assessment can also support other highly desirable and closely related aims:

 • Encourages independent and ‘self-regulated’ learning without constant input from each (Boud, et al 1999; Nichol, 2020; Wood & Freney, 2007)